rachelesmee/website/foss4guk2019/participation.md

 ### Children

-We have organised complementary **on-site childcare** for up to 10 children, age 8 or under.
-This will be available between 0900 and 1700 each day.
-This service requires sign up when you purchase your conference tickets so that we can ensure we have appropriate staff numbers.
-The childcare will be provided by **[Around the World Childcare](http://aroundtheworldnursery.co.uk/ "Around the World Childcare"){:target="_blank"}** - they fit in well with our ethos as they are a not for profit, charitable, social enterprise.

-We are also offering grants of up to &pound;100 to help cover **childcare costs at home** that you are incurring specifically to enable you to attend the conference.
+We are offering grants of up to &pound;100 to help cover **childcare costs at home** that you are incurring specifically to enable you to attend the conference.
 We will reimburse these costs after the conference, and will require proof of payment - i.e. a receipt or letter from the childcare provider.
 Please get in touch if you would like more information about this.

-Children/babies will also be welcome at the conference itself.
+Children & babies will also be welcome at the conference itself.
 <br>
 <hr/>